 ALGOMA was listed as a Toronto Star Reviewer’s Top 100 Books of 2011 and included in The Coast‘s Best Books of 2011.
 The same year, Couture received an Honour of Distinction from The Writers’ Trust of Canada’s Dayne Ogilvie Prize for Emerging LGBT Writers.

-Her writing has appeared in a number of publications including Ambit (U.K.), The Awl (U.S.), The Globe & Mail, Grain, The Walrus, Taddle Creek, PRISM International, The Malahat, Lemon Hound, The Windsor Review, The Fiddlehead, Hazlitt, several editions of Best Canadian Poetry in English, and others.
+Her writing has appeared in a number of publications including Ambit (U.K.), The Awl (U.S.), The Globe & Mail, Grain, The Walrus, Taddle Creek, PRISM International, The Malahat, Lemon Hound, The Windsor Review, The Fiddlehead, The Puritan, Hazlitt, several editions of Best Canadian Poetry in English, and others.